codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 // CrawlerSettings represents general settings for the crawler and his
 // dependencies
 type CrawlerSettings struct {
-	// FetchingTimeout is the time to wait before closing a connection that does not
+	// FetchTimeout is the time to wait before closing a connection that does not
 	// respond
-	FetchingTimeout time.Duration
+	FetchTimeout time.Duration
-	// CrawlingTimeout is the number of second to wait before exiting the crawling
+	// CrawlTimeout is the number of second to wait before exiting the crawling
 	// in case of no links found
-	CrawlingTimeout time.Duration
+	CrawlTimeout time.Duration
 	// Concurrency is the number of concurrent goroutine to run while fetching
 	// a page.
 0 means unbounded
 	Concurrency int